helyes/os-goodies/automator-downloads/README.md

 ## Prerequisites

 The folder `~/Downloads/Media` must exits.
-Please crete it by finder or run the command in terminal below
+Please create it by finder or run the command in terminal below
 ```sh
 mkdir ~/Downloads/Media
 ```

 ## Setup